 - Enameloplasty and gingivectomy are procedures that include the removal of tooth structure or gums to improve the aesthetic look of your smile by reshaping the gum line.

-- Teeth whitening (bleaching), laser whitening, and gum depigmentation affect the surface of the tooth and does not include the addition or removal of dental components, tooth structure, or gums.
+- Teeth whitening (bleaching), laser whitening, and gum depigmentation affect the surface of the tooth and do not include the addition or removal of dental components, tooth structure, or gums.
 The surface of each tooth will first be cleaned of plaque, and tartar prior to the procedure in order to restore the tooth’s natural appearance.

 - Orthodontics is the process of straightening teeth and improving the appearance of your smile.
 It treats dental irregularities using braces, retainers, and bands to change the position of teeth in the mouth.